JTIE History & Committee

 Fontella Jackmon-Jones is the Community Employment Manager & Work Incentive Practitioner at Woodhaven.
 She is passionate about learning and expanding her knowledge of disability services related to competitive, integrated employment in the community.
 Fontella is dedicated to promoting cultural understanding and embracing diverse perspectives and talents, fostering inclusivity.

-• Kerby Webb (She/Her/Hers)
+• Kerby Webb headshot

-Kerby Webb is the Program and Community Specialist with the Boone County Community Services Department.
+Kerby Webb is the Program Diversity, Equity, and Inclusion Specialist with the Boone County Community Services Department.
 Her work involves the administrative support of the Boone County Children’s Services Fund and Domestic Violence Fund, with an emphasis on equitably inclusive solutions for the County’s funded agencies and programs.
 She is also involved in the Boone County Upward Mobility project which convenes stakeholders, policymakers, and community members around the idea that everyone deserves the chance to improve their lives and economic well-being, to be valued and feel like they belong, and to have power and autonomy.